AdaptiveParticles/APR-BigDataViewer/README.md

-# LibAPR-BigDataViewer
+# APR-BigDataViewer

-Viewer app that utilize BigDataViewer to show Adaptive Particle Representation (APR) files.
+Viewer app that utilize [BigDataViewer](https://github.com/bigdataviewer/bigdataviewer-vistools) and [LibAPR-java-wrapper](https://github.com/krzysg/LibAPR-java-wrapper) to show Adaptive Particle Representation (APR) files.
 Thanks to reconstruction 'on the fly' it allows to open bigger files that memory available on the machine.

 ## How to download and build
 * clone repository